PAR-Government/Media-Journaling-Tool/README.md

 ## Starting the UI

-Add src/python to your PYTHONPATH.
 Assumes operations.json and software.csv are located in the same directory as the tool.
+The backup files in the resources are used when the local versions are not found.

 ```
-% export PYTHONPATH=${PYTHONPATH}:src/python
-% python src/python/MaskGenUI.py  --imagedir images
+% python -m maskgen.MaskGenUI --imagedir images
 ```

 The imagedir argument is a project directory with a project JSON file in the project directory.

-If the project JSON is not found and the imagedir contains is a set of images, then the images are sorted alphabetically, in the order JPG, PNG and TIFF, respectively.
+If the project JSON is not found and the imagedir contains is a set of images, then the images are sorted by time stamp, oldest to newest.
 The first image file in the sorted list is used as the base image of the project and as a basis for the project name.
 All images in the imagedir are imported into the project.
 An alternative base image can be chosen using the --base command parameter.

 ```
-% python src/python/MaskGenUI.py  --imagedir images --base images/baseimage.jpg
+% python -m maskgen.MaskGenUI  --imagedir images --base images/baseimage.jpg
 ```

 If the operations.csv and software.csv are to be downloaded from a S3 bucket, then